pttoth/cmake_template_project/README.md

-# cmaketest
+# cmake template project

-A few notes I've made for myself to ease creation of new cmake projects

-see CMakeLists.txt
+A versatile CMake template project to easily set up the structure of a new project.